 Infamous Deadwood: Sheriff Seth Bullock

 In its early days the town of Deadwood took pride in being lawless, murdering anyone who dared to bring civility.
 After the death of Wild Bill Hickok and the acquittal of his killer, Jack McCall, it became apparent that Deadwood needed law and order.
-Seth Bullock, a Deadwood businessman, answered the call to be the town’s first sheriff.
+Seth Bullock, a Deadwood businessman, answered the call to be the first appointed town’s sheriff.

 According to local legend, Bullock’s tall stature, broad shoulders and steel-gray eyes were so intimidating that he could stare down an angry cobra.
 His fearlessness helped Bullock tame the wildest town in the West without killing anyone.
 Ironically, Bullock arrived in the gold camp two days after Hickok was killed.